 IRU’s European Union office in Brussels drives advocacy with the EU and other European and international organisations based in the region.

-Brussels is also the centre for IRU’s work on passenger transport, including the Smart Move campaign and UpTop global taxi network.
+Brussels is also the centre for IRU’s work on passenger transport.
 It hosts an innovation hub that helps bring new ideas and services to market, and coordinates work with EU-based IRU member associations.

 Regional office: Middle East & Region

 IRU’s Istanbul office leads on work with member associations, governments and business in the Middle East and region.

 Key partners include the League of Arab States, the Economic Cooperation Organization, the Black Sea Economic Cooperation organisation and the Gulf Cooperation Council.